bitsagarob/BIP0352-index-server-specification/README.md

 2. Service is trusted
    1. To preserve forward privacy a user should rotate wallet when leaving service
 3. Novice or Technical User
-   1. Register with trusted provider (possibly for a fee)
+   1. Register scan key pair + spend public key with server
    2. Simple to understand workflow to configure and use (set it and forget)
 4. Additional Services
    1. Wallet Recovery